Nigeria: PDP Warring Groups Resolve Differences, Commence NEC Meeting

 "The issue at hand, which creates a lot of tension and discussion within us, has been discussed, and we have taken a position and, fortunately, to allow the NEC to step in, which has prompted this meeting.
 It was a helpful decision," he said.

+"What is happening here today will shock so many people.
+I'm sure they will start planning again to bring problems.
+NWC, please don't allow a crack anymore, because once they have seen us now coming together, they say, what?
+What happened?
+Who is the native doctor?
+God, they don't believe in God.
+Who is the native doctor that made this possible?
+They will start doing something to destabilise us, which we will not agree.

+"So whatever we are doing here today, we are doing because of our service to this nation, because of our service to the suffering masses.
+That's why we have all sacrificed one thing or the other.
+So I thank you so much for coming; thank Nigerians for their support, and we hope to take over power in 2027," he said.

-Mr Damagun is presiding over the NEC meeting at the party national secretariat as the security personnel, who earlier barricaded the premises, have withdrawn.
+Mr Damagun presided over the NEC meeting at the party national secretariat as the security personnel, who had earlier barricaded the premises, withdrew..

-Others are former Senate President Bukola Saraki, Senate Minority Leader Abba Moro, and Bayelsa West Senator Seriake Dickson, who have also arrived.
+Others are former Senate President Bukola Saraki, Senate Minority Leader Abba Moro, and Bayelsa West Senator Seriake Dickson.

 The NEC meeting has been causing a crisis within the opposition party since last week, with two factions pushing conflicting narratives.